maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code utilizes the pandas, matplotlib, and seaborn libraries to create a boxplot that represents population data by year.
+The code utilizes the Pandas, Matplotlib, and Seaborn libraries to create a boxplot that represents population data by year.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
 The code defines variables for the population data of the years 1980, 2000, and 2008, as well as a variable to store state names.
 A custom tick label formatter is used to display population values in millions on the y-axis.
 The code then creates a boxplot, with proper title and labels.
 It identifies outliers in the data for each year and annotates these outliers with their corresponding state names.
 Finally, the code displays the boxplot with state names as annotations.

 The boxplot created represents the distribution of population data for the years 1980, 2000, and 2008 across various U.S. states.
 The figure is split into three parts: showing a boxplot, one for each of the mentioned years.
 The boxplot displays the following key statistics for each year: